Macronutrients in Health and Disease

 Protein requirements are increased in certain conditions.
 These include severe acute illness, burn injury, and end-stage renal disease (see Burns and End-Stage Renal Disease chapters).
 In some studies of nursing home residents, protein deficiency has emerged as a concern in those who are not eating normal amounts of food.
 Protein requirements for strength and endurance athletes can range from 1.2 – 1.7 g/kg/day.
 Even at these levels of protein intake, plant sources of protein are sufficient.
 Because many patients have questions about getting adequate protein and some may seek out high-protein foods or products that have harmful consequences, it is important to provide reassurance that there is no requirement for animal protein.

 For healthy adults, the Estimated Average Requirement (EAR) set by the Institute of Medicine (IOM) is considerably lower (0.66 g/kg/d), 47 and 38 grams per day for men and women, respectively.
+In addition, the intake of adequate protein-sparing calories (see below) allows for maintenance of lean body mass at roughly this level of intake.
 Most adults in Western countries consume more protein than the recommended EAR and Recommended Daily Allowance (RDA) of 0.66 g/kg/d and 0.8 g/kg, respectively.
-In the 2011/2012 What We Eat in America survey adult men and women consumed a mean of 98.8 and 68.1 grams of protein per day, respectively.
-These amounts are approximately double the recommendations set by the IOM.
+In the 2011/2012 What We Eat in America survey, adult men and women consumed a mean of 98.8 and 68.1 grams of protein per day, respectively.
+These amounts are approximately double the EAR.
 Excessive intakes may contribute to risk for certain chronic diseases (see below).

 Illness causes protein catabolism and affects interpretation of serum protein values.
 In well-nourished individuals experiencing mild-to-moderate illness, negative nitrogen balance can occur over the short term, mainly in skeletal muscle.
 Protein storage will be restored once appetite, intake, and activity resume pre-illness levels.
 In this context, additional dietary protein is not required.

 In metabolically stressed patients, both inadequate and excessive protein can cause problems.
 Even brief periods of protein-calorie deprivation can tip the balance from anabolism to catabolism in critically ill patients.
-Protein requirements in the range of 1.25 to 2.0 g/kg have been recommended for the critically ill by the American Society for Enteral and Parenteral Nutrition, and intakes in the range of 1.2 to 1.5 g/kg have been found helpful for promoting the healing of pressure ulcers.
+Protein requirements in the range of 1.2 to 2.0 g/kg have been recommended for critically ill patients with a body mass index < 30 by the American Society for Enteral and Parenteral Nutrition, and intakes in the range of 1.2 to 1.5 g/kg have been found helpful for promoting the healing of pressure ulcers.
 However, others have noted no additional reduction in body protein losses at levels above 1.2 g/kg protein.
 Clinical judgment regarding protein needs may therefore be essential for treating patients on an individualized basis.

 Overfeeding of protein can also cause problems, including acidosis and azotemia.
 In patients not given adequate water, hypertonic dehydration (tube feeding syndrome) may result from obligate water losses that occur due to higher urea production.
+Acute toxic effects of excess protein intake are rare, but they are seen in cases of inborn errors of amino acid metabolism and in patients with hemorrhagic esophageal varices, which precipitates encephalopathy in patients with liver disease.
 In certain conditions (e.g., chronic kidney disease), diets that provide lower amounts of protein than the Dietary Reference Intakes have been useful for improving clinical status (see Chronic Kidney Disease chapter).

 Additional dangers of excess protein intake include idiopathic hypercalciuria, greater risk for type 2 diabetes, cancer, and overall mortality.
-When protein constitutes > 35% of total energy intake, dangers include hyperaminoacidemia, hyperammonemia, hyperinsulinemia, nausea, and diarrhea.
+When protein constitutes >35% of total energy intake, dangers include hyperaminoacidemia, hyperammonemia, hyperinsulinemia, nausea, and diarrhea.
 Other dangers associated with excess protein intake are related mainly to animal protein.
-These include gout, osteoporosis, and certain cancers (see individual chapters in this book for further information).
+These include gout and certain cancers (see individual chapters in this book for further information).

 Dietary fats are the least-required macronutrient, with only a few grams per day needed for the absorption of fat-soluble vitamins A, D, E, and K, among other functions.
 Foods contain combinations of saturated and unsaturated fats.
 Substantial quantities of saturated fat are found in dairy products, eggs, meats, and tropical oils (palm and coconut), while unsaturated fats predominate in liquid fats (e.g., vegetable oils).
 The latter are subdivided into monounsaturated fats (predominant in avocado and olive and canola oils) and polyunsaturated fats (found in nuts, seeds, seed oils, and, to a lesser extent, in meats).

 The IOM recommends a ratio of dietary linoleic (omega-6) to alpha-linolenic (omega-3) acid intake of 10:1; however, this figure is controversial (some suggest a higher intake of omega-3).
-The suggested ratio of intake for different age groups is listed in Table 1, EFA Requirements (g/d).
+The suggested adequate intakes for each EFA for different age groups is listed in Table 1, EFA Requirements (g/d).

 Recommended Ratio of Linoleic Acid to Alpha-Linolenic Fatty Acid,